d2l-ai/d2l-en/chapter_computer-vision/anchor.md

                          ground_truth.unsqueeze(dim=0))
 ```

 There are three items in the returned result, all of which are in the tensor format.
-The third item is represented by the class labeled for the anchor box.
+The third item contains the labeled classes of the input anchor boxes.

+Let us analyze the returned class labels below based on
+anchor box and ground-truth bounding box positions in the image.
+First, among all the pairs of anchor boxes
+and ground-truth bounding boxes,
+the IoU of the anchor box $A_4$ and the ground-truth bounding box of the cat is the largest.
+Thus, the class of $A_4$ is labeled as the cat.
+Taking out
+pairs containing $A_4$ or the ground-truth bounding box of the cat, among the rest
+the pair of the anchor box $A_1$ and the ground-truth bounding box of the dog has the largest IoU.
+So the class of $A_1$ is labeled as the dog.
+Next, we need to traverse through the remaining three unlabeled anchor boxes: $A_0$, $A_2$, and $A_3$.
+For $A_0$,
+the class of the ground-truth bounding box with the largest IoU is the dog,
+but the IoU is below the predefined threshold (0.5),
+so the class is labeled as background;
+for $A_2$,
+the class of the ground-truth bounding box with the largest IoU is the cat and the IoU exceeds the threshold, so the class is labeled as the cat;
+for $A_3$,
+the class of the ground-truth bounding box with the largest IoU is the cat, but the value is below the threshold, so the class is labeled as background.

 ```{.python .input}
 #@tab all
 labels[2]
 ```

-We analyze these labeled classes based on positions of anchor boxes and ground-truth bounding boxes in the image.
-First, in all "anchor box--ground-truth bounding box" pairs, the IoU of anchor box $A_4$ to the ground-truth bounding box of the cat is the largest, so the class of anchor box $A_4$ is labeled as cat.
-Without considering anchor box $A_4$ or the ground-truth bounding box of the cat, in the remaining "anchor box--ground-truth bounding box" pairs, the pair with the largest IoU is anchor box $A_1$ and the ground-truth bounding box of the dog, so the class of anchor box $A_1$ is labeled as dog.
-Next, traverse the remaining three unlabeled anchor boxes.
-The class of the ground-truth bounding box with the largest IoU with anchor box $A_0$ is dog, but the IoU is smaller than the threshold (the default is 0.5), so the class is labeled as background; the class of the ground-truth bounding box with the largest IoU with anchor box $A_2$ is cat and the IoU is greater than the threshold, so the class is labeled as cat; the class of the ground-truth bounding box with the largest IoU with anchor box $A_3$ is cat, but the IoU is smaller than the threshold, so the class is labeled as background.

-The second item of the return value is a mask variable, with the shape of (batch size, four times the number of anchor boxes).
-The elements in the mask variable correspond one-to-one with the four offset values of each anchor box.
+The second returned item is a mask variable of the shape (batch size, four times the number of anchor boxes).
+Every four elements in the mask variable
+correspond to the four offset values of each anchor box.
-Because we do not care about background detection, offsets of the negative class should not affect the target function.
-By multiplying by element, the 0 in the mask variable can filter out negative class offsets before calculating target function.
+Since we do not care about background detection,
+offsets of this negative class should not affect the objective function.
+Through elementwise multiplications, zeros in the mask variable will filter out negative class offsets before calculating the objective function.

 ```{.python .input}
 #@tab all
 labels[1]
 ```

-The first item returned is the four offset values labeled for each anchor box, with the offsets of negative class anchor boxes labeled as 0.
+The first returned item contains the four offset values labeled for each anchor box.
+Note that the offsets of negative-class anchor boxes are labeled as zeros.

 ```{.python .input}
 #@tab all